niuers/big_data/spark/spark.md

 * So, SystemML is a declarative markup language that can transparently distribute work on Apache Spark.
 It supports Scale-up using multithreading and SIMD instructions on CPUs as well as GPUs and also Scale-out using a cluster, and of course, both together.
 * Plus there is a cost-based optimizer in place to generate low-level execution plans taking statistics about the Dataset sizes into account.
 In other words, Apache SystemML is for machine learning, what Catalyst and Tungsten are for DataFrames.

+* Apache Spark solves a lot of common issues in data processing and machine learning, so Apache SystemML can make use of these features.
+For example, Apache Spark supports the unification of SQL, Graph, Stream, and machine learning data processing on top of a common RDD structure.
+In other words, it is a general DAG (directed acyclic graph) execution engine supporting lazy evaluation and distributed in-memory caching.